Two California tax proposals could be devastating for credit funds and their investors

 There may be an opportunity to revisit the sales factor sourcing under the Financial Institution apportionment rules, if all that a credit fund is left with is a single sales factor to apportion its income to California.

-Proposed repeal of the California water’s-edge election
+Potential repeal of the California water’s edge election for corporations

 Adverse impact:

-Stand-alone corporations or unitary group of corporations with nexus in the state which were previously taxed on income that is effectively connected with a U.S. trade or business (ECI) only from state sources could also become subject to tax upon fixed, determinable, annual, or periodical (FDAP) income from state sources, if the water’s edge election is repealed.
+Stand-alone corporations or unitary groups of corporations with nexus in the state which were previously taxed on income that is effectively connected with a U.S. trade or business (ECI) only from state sources could also become subject to tax upon fixed, determinable, annual, or periodical (FDAP) income from state sources, if the water’s edge election is repealed.

 Planning opportunities: